sara-nl/iRODS-RDM-Compute-training/4-Compute-workflow-wordcount.md

 ```

 ## Submit the workflow to the scheduler
-Open the file 'words_jobscript' and adjust your user name and path in the line:
+Open the file 'jobscript' and adjust your user name and path in the line:

 ```sh
 cd /home/<user>/../iRODS-Compute-Tutorial-Words